zeeshanabid94/ZoningToolkitCS2/README.md

 - Depending on your BepInEx version download the relevant file:
     - BepInEx 5: Download build-with-5
     - BepInEx 6: Download build-with-6
-- Create a ZoningAdjusterMod folder in BepInEx/Plugins folder
+- Create a ZoningToolkitMod folder in BepInEx/Plugins folder
 - Copy the unzipped files into the plugins folder

 # Reporting Issues